The Q/V/M Framework

 - Piotroski F-Score

-- Debt-to-equity and interest coverage ratios.
-Lower leverage means less fragility in downturns.
+- Debt-to-equity, current ratio, and interest coverage.
+Lower leverage and comfortable debt service mean less fragility in downturns.

 Value Factors